-Find out more about our new BAFTA Scholarship recipients for 2016-17 as they begin their study in the UK.
+Find out more about our new BAFTA Scholarship recipients for 2016-17.

 Li Gong, from Lanzhou in Gansu Province in China, is awarded £12,950 for tuition fees, and a £10,000 bursary to study for the MA and MFA in Film Directing at Edinburgh College of Art, University of Edinburgh.
 Li, aged 23, attended Fudan University in Shanghai, where she majored in journalism.
 She has previously completed an internship at Shanghai Media Group as an assistant director on the documentary, Survival in Shanghai.